FAQs

 Bricks for the Blind (BFTB) is a non-profit organization that brings the joy of building LEGO® sets to blind people.
-By following BFTB’s free text-based instructions, people with visual impairments can build LEGO sets and enjoy hours of relaxation, independence, and empowerment.
+By following BFTB’s free Text-Based Building Instructions, people with visual impairments can build LEGO sets and enjoy hours of relaxation, independence, and empowerment.

 How does BFTB work?

-BFTB hires sighted people to write and blind people to test text-based instructions for LEGO sets.
-The instructions are offered free of charge on the BFTB website.
+BFTB hires sighted people to write and blind people to test Text-Based Building Instructions for LEGO sets.
+The instructions are offered free-of-charge on the BFTB website.
 Users download the instructions and then print them in Braille or use screen readers, magnifiers, or Braille computers to read them.
 With only a little help from a sighted person to sort the LEGO pieces at the start of the project, blind people can enjoy the thrill and relaxation of building the entire set on their own.

 How much do BFTB instructions cost?